alan-turing-institute/solar-panel-detection/notebooks/data_matching.md

     - Ignore rooftop installations - also not farms
     - Only worry about those not already de-duplicated with `plantref`
     - Of the objects in the list satisfying these 3 conditions, filter those with closest object from same list within Xm and check manually that they are part of the same thing and then update their master_osm_id in `osm` table and remove all but one in `osm`.
+    - Also need to make sure that any capacity or area for these objects is summed
+4. Check that no information is lost when we remove Solar farm objects that have a different OSM id to that of their plantref

 |  | OSM Counts|Notes|
 |---|---|---|